Jonkelly5764/230-lab-escape/README.md

 Part 2

-For this part you are asked to debug a program that is already compiled with flag -g, without access to the source code.
-There are four functions in this
-program: main(), sum_calc(), mean_calc(), and magic_calc():
+For this part you are asked to debug a program calc_debug that is already compiled with flag -g, without access to the source code.
+There are four functions in this program: main(), sum_calc(), mean_calc(), and magic_calc():
   * The function sum_calc() calculates the sum of the elements of an int array.
   * The function mean_calc() calculates the mean of the elements of an int array.
   * The function magic_calc() does some unspecified calculation.

 There is a bug in sum_calc() or mean_calc().
 You are asked to use gdb to find out what the bug is.
 Do the following in gdb: